cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

 the result on every request.
 When it fails to find any authenticated user, it'll redirect the user to the ``/users/login`` page.
 Note at this point, the site won't work as we don't have a login page yet.
-If you visit your site, you'll get an "infinite redirect loop" so let's fix that.
+If you visit your site, you'll get an "infinite redirect loop".
+So, let's fix that!

 In your ``UsersController``, add the following code::